 Location: Newcastle upon Tyne NE1 4ST

 St James’ Park is home to Newcastle United.
 It’s a huge stadium.
 The atmosphere around the ground can be electric.

 During the Sir Alex Ferguson and Kevin Keegan era, Man United and the Geordies were at each other’s necks.
-However, over the years, Newcastle’s poor form has seen the rivalry dwindle but they could be back on the rise after their recent takeover.
+However, over the years, Newcastle’s poor form has seen the rivalry dwindle, but they have been flying high after the ownership change at the club.

 City Ground – Nottingham Forest

 Location: City Ground, West Bridgford, Nottingham, Nottinghamshire, NG2 5FJ